BernardGreenberg/NXSYS/README.md

 - **TLEdit**, the track-layout editor.
 A separate Mac GUI application (a Windows version exists, too, but not yet buildable here) that allows the creation and maintenance of `.trk` files containing layout information (and only layout information).
 This is how you create the track-maps/panel layouts of scenarios, not any part of their logic.
 It is (poorly) self-documenting.

 - **Relay Compiler**.
-This is presently a joke, because even though this command-line application runs perfectly on the 64-bit Mac, *it only produces Windows object code*, 32- as well as 16-bit, actually.
+This is presently a joke, because even though this command-line application runs perfectly on the 64-bit Mac, *it only produces Windows object code*, 32- as well as 16-bit, actually — NXSYS Windows is now 64 bit.
 It is simply no longer necessary with the speed of modern machines; interlockings run rapidly enough "interpreted" (Lisp taxonomy).
-Prior to Mac NXSYS, though, it was quite neat.
+Prior to Mac NXSYS, though, it was quite neat, and it hurts me to delete it.
 It is a tribute to Apple that I have never had to learn the Mac machine-language environment.

 - **BLISP** (B for Bernie).
 A command-line program, being a test-build of its native reader (`readsexp.cpp`) for the quasi-Lisp used for interlocking definitions.  `READ-PRINT` only, though, C(++)-no-`EVAL`.
 10 cdr trains are handled :).